Whistler XTR 695, Cobra XRS 9950, BEltronics (BEL) Vector 955. Which is the best radar detector under

 takes way too long, it's also a dangerous distraction from the task of driving.

-The Whistler XTR-695's feature set includes voice alerts, auto mute, digital compass, selectable band defeat (not offered on the other two); multiple city-mode settings and Filter modes to reduce urban false alarms.
+competitive, with voice alerts, auto mute, digital compass, selectable band defeat (not offered on the other two); multiple city-mode settings, multiple Filter

 It's the Whistler XTR-695's unique features and performance that separate it from the pack.
 Key among the former is something Whistler calls Ka RSID for